theripper93/canvas3dcompendium/wiki/ParticleSystem.md

 ### `.miss()`
 If added to the effect will miss the target.
 You can also call `.miss(Boolean)` if you prefer.

+### `.rate(particles,seconds)`
+The Rate of the emitter, where particles is the amount of particles in the system and seconds is how often the system creates a particle.
+Default (12, 0.016)

 ### `.repeat(integer)`
 The number of times to repeat the effect